AdoNunes/DiscordAlertsTrader/README.md

 What this package does:

-- Read messages and parse trading singals, e.g. BTO (Buy to Open), STC (Sell to Close), partial STC
+- Read messages and parse trading singals, e.g. BTO (Buy to Open), STC (Sell to Close), partial STC, SL (Stop Limits), PT (Profit Taking)
 - Track trading signals and performance of traders using message history and realtime price
 - Execute and cancel orders, check order status, account status and current ticker prices